Uyirukku Uyiraga

 Uyirukku Uyiraga is a 2014 Indian Tamil-language film directed by Vijaya Manojkumar and produced by Kovaithambi.
 The film stars Sharran Kumar, Sanjeev, Nandhana and Preethi Das.

 Production

 Uyirukku Uyiraga is the 25th film of Manoj Kumar and marks his return to directing after a sabbatical; with this film, he renamed himself Vijaya Manojkumar.
-It also marks the return of Kovaithambi to producing since Chembaruthi (1992); previously he launched a film named Yen Ippadi Mayakinay in 2008, which never released.
+It also marks the return of Kovaithambi to producing since Chembaruthi (1992); previously he announced a film named Yen Ippadi Mayakinay in 2008, which never released despite completion.
 The film, produced by Vendhar Productions, has cinematography by Anand Kumar.
 Punjabi actress Preethi Das plays a college girl in the film.

 Themes

 Manojkumar stated that the theme of the film is education, and the "relationship between a father and his son.
 Many parents, fathers especially, think that their responsibility towards their children ends with providing them with good education and helping them settle in their chosen career.
 They feign indifference, or completely oppose it, when their kids fall in love.
 This film is all about how a father must help his kid if he's taken a wrong step in romance."